Pharmacy Tech Salary & Career Opportunities in NJ

 A pharmacy tech supports a pharmacist and their patients.
 While most find work in pharmacies and drug stores, they might also be employed by hospitals and clinics.
 Each workday requires a diverse set of customer service and medication-related tasks, including:

 - Mixing medications

-- Distributing medications to customers and taking payments
+- Distributing medications to customers

 - Answering phones and providing general customer service